 - The square footage of each rental

 - The dedicated workspace square footage of each rental

 Likely, if you are moving around quite frequently (like a digital nomad), it will be much harder to support your position than if you were to work somewhere for 3-6 months at a time and then move to another apartment or rental.

 If you are traveling for work, you would just use the business travel deduction.

 Taking rent as a tax deduction is likely one of the largest deductions you’ll be able to take as a freelancer or solopreneur.
+You don't have to be a homeowner to take advantage of write-offs in your living area.
 As with any tax deduction, it's important to stay organized throughout the year.
 Consider Keeper Tax’s expense tracker to help you keep more of your hard-earned money.